-Light gets refracted when passing from one medium to another and Longitudinal Chromatic aberration occurs when the different wavelengths of light do not converge at the focal point of the lens after refraction on passing through the lens, but converge at different points along the same axis (optical axis), which is also called “focus shift” (different planes, but the points fall on the same axis at different points, see illustration below).
-This is because, the lens is not able to focus the different colours on to the focal point, which is the sensor in our case.
-It focuses on one or more colours either to the front or back of the focal point.
+Light gets refracted when passing from one medium to another, and this phenomenon occurs when the different wavelengths of light do not converge at the focal point of the lens after refraction on passing through the glass but converge at different points along the same axis (optical axis), which is also called “focus shift” (different focal plane but the points fall on the same axis at different points, see illustration below).
+This is because the lens cannot focus the different colours onto the focal point, which is the sensor in our case.
+It focuses on one or more colours either at the front or back of the focus.

-This can result in colour fringing not only at the edges of the subject but also on the subject itself, because of colours being focussed at the front and/or back of the focal point – as a result of this, one part of the image may show a green colour fringing, another part a red colour and so on, and other areas neutral.
-These aberrations are most evident in lenses with very wide apertures and using narrow aperture values can minimise the effect of longitudinal chromatic aberration.
+This can result in colour fringing not only at the edges of the subject but also on the subject itself because of colours being focused at the front and/or back of the focal point – as a result of this, one part of the image may show a green colour fringing, another part a red colour and so on, and other areas neutral.
+Longitudinal chromatic aberration is most evident in lenses with very wide apertures and using narrow aperture values can minimize the effect of longitudinal chromatic aberration.
 Moreover, these are most evident along the contrasty edges where there is a huge difference in the intensity of light.

-The illustration below is not exact but is a representation of how and why longitudinal chromatic aberration occurs.
-You can see that the light of various wavelengths leaving the lens, do not all hit the focal plane, instead, some wavelengths converge before or after the focal plane.
-As a result, there is fringing around and on the subject.
+The illustration below is not exact but represents how and why longitudinal chromatic aberration occurs.
+You can see that the light of various wavelengths leaving the lens, do not all hit the same focal plane.
+Instead, some wavelengths converge before or after the plane.
+As a result, axial chromatic aberration occurs and there is fringing around the subject.

-Also, unlike longitudinal chromatic aberration, transverse chromatic aberration is seen only on the edges of the subject and not on the subject, and is more evident along the high contrast edges where there is a huge difference in intensity of light.
+Also, unlike longitudinal or axial chromatic aberration, transverse or lateral chromatic aberration is seen only on the edges of the subject and not on the subject, and is more evident along the high-contrast edges where there is a huge difference in intensity of light.
 Most of the time these colour fringes appear as complementary colours on opposite edges – green on one side and red on the other side, etc.

-Transverse chromatic aberration can only be reduced while post-processing as stopping down the lens does not help for this type of aberration.
+Transverse or lateral chromatic aberration can only be reduced while editing, as stopping down the aperture does not help for this type of aberration.

-The illustration below is not exact but is just a representation for how and why transverse chromatic aberration occurs.
-You can see that the rays of various wavelengths leaving the lens, do not hit the focal plane at the same point, instead, some wavelengths converge above or below the focal point.
-As a result, there is fringing almost towards the edges of the frame.
+The illustration below is not exact but is just a representation for how and why transverse aberration occurs.
+You can see that the rays of various wavelengths leaving the lens do not hit the focal plane at the same point.
+Instead, some wavelengths converge above or below the focal point and avoid hitting the focal plane in the same place.
+As a result, there is fringing almost toward the edges of the frame.

-Note: It is not that a lens can have only longitudinal or transverse chromatic aberration, but both the aberrations can be found in one lens mostly in cheap lenses.
+Note: It is not that a lens can have only lateral or axial chromatic aberration, but both aberrations can be found in cheap lenses.
 Transverse chromatic aberration is easier to correct in post-processing compared to longitudinal chromatic aberration.
 When both aberrations are found in a lens, it is quite complicated and so you need to carefully choose good glasses for your camera.

 What Does Chromatic Aberration Do?

-In the following sections, we will look at the different ways in which chromatic aberration can be minimised or eliminated.
+In the following sections, we will look at the different ways in which chromatic aberration can be minimized or eliminated.

-Although lens manufacturers take every care and put in tremendous effort into minimising chromatic aberration in lenses, a slight amount of chromatic aberration becomes sometimes unavoidable.
+Although camera manufacturers take every care and put tremendous effort into minimizing chromatic aberration in lenses, a slight amount of chromatic aberration becomes sometimes unavoidable.

-What Type Of Lenses Should You Choose To Minimise Chromatic Aberration?
+What Type Of Lenses Should You Choose To Minimize Chromatic Aberration

-- When choosing wide angle lenses, prime lenses perform better compared to zoom lenses in terms of chromatic aberration.
+- When choosing wide-angle lenses, prime lenses perform better compared to zoom lenses.

-- Stop down the aperture to avoid longitudinal chromatic aberration.
-Although shooting with wide open apertures can give that dreamy beautiful bokeh, if you are having trouble with chromatic aberration, then you will need to stop down your lens aperture to avoid this issue.
-A smaller aperture will help the lens to focus the different colours almost closer to each other, reducing the effect of chromatic aberration.
+- Although shooting with wide-open apertures can give that dreamy beautiful bokeh, if you are having trouble with chromatic aberration, you will need to stop down your lens aperture to avoid this issue.

-- As much as possible, try to avoid high contrast scenes.
-Look for the light and frame your shot so that there isn’t high contrast between your subject and the other areas.
+- As much as possible, try to avoid high-contrast scenes.
+Look for the light and frame your shot, so there isn’t high contrast between your subject and the other areas.
 If you are shooting indoors, try avoiding bright backdrops like white.
-In unavoidable situations, shoot raw, so you can remove chromatic aberration while post-processing.
+In unavoidable situations, shoot raw to remove chromatic aberration while post-processing.

 - As much as possible, avoid backlighting.

 - Reflective surfaces can boost chromatic aberrations along the edges of the bright reflective areas.
-So try and avoid these type of surfaces in the frame.
+So try and avoid these types of surfaces in the frame.

 - Since transverse chromatic aberration is more evident towards the edges because of the curvature of the lens, try to compose your shot with your subject placed in the middle and not near the edges so that there is no chromatic aberration around your main subject.
 You can crop and recompose the shot while post-processing.